-Capability 28: Incorporating ignition risk factors in grid control Automated I based on Ma Rubric aturity Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
-Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 Utility has a clearly explained process for determining whether to operate the grid beyond current or voltage designs Utility plans to have a clearly explained process for determining whether to operate the grid beyond current or voltage designs 3 b.
+Capability 28: Incorporating ignition risk factors in grid control based or Automated levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
+Leg Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 20 023 E Both Bold responses have planned growth betwee 2020 and 2023 4 a.
+Utility has a clearly explained process for determining whether to operate the grid beyond current or voltage designs a.
+Utility plans to have a clearly explained process for determining whether to operate the grid beyond current or voltage designs : 3 b.
 Utility has systems in place to automatically track operation history including current, loads, and voltage throughout the grid at circuit level b.
-Utility plans to have systems ins place to automatically track operation history including current, loads, and voltage throughout the grid at circuit level 2 c.
-Utility uses predictive modeling to estimate the expected life and make equipment maintenance, rebuild, or replacement decisions based on grid operating history; modeling is evaluated by external c.
-Utility plans to use predictive modeling to estimate the expected life and make equipment maintenance, rebuild, or replacement decisions based on grid operating history; modeling is planned to be evaluated 1 experts and verified by historical data d.
-Utility never operates the grid above rated voltage and current load by external experts and verified by historical datad.
-Utility plans to never operate the grid above rated voltage and current load 0 Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric
+Utility plans to have systems ins place to automatically track operation history including current, loads, and voltage throughout the grid at circuit level ; 2 C. Utility uses predictive modeling to estimate the expected life and make equipment maintenance, rebuild, or replacement decisions based on grid operating history; modeling is evaluated by external C. Utility plans to use predictive modeling to estimate the expected life and make equipment maintenance, rebuild, or replacement decisions based on grid operating history; modeling is planned to be evaluated 1 d. experts and verified by historical data Utility never operates the grid above rated voltage and current load d. by external experts and verified by historical data Utility plans to never operate the grid above rated voltage and current load 0 Crite eria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric Cr • iteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric